miketabb33/michaels-articles/articles/oauth.md

 #### OAuth

-Its main responsibility is to provide a token used for accessing APIs.
+The main responsibility of OAuth is to provide a token used for accessing APIs.
 Think of this hotel room key scenario, the key gives access to your room, pool, and business center.
 However, it does not give access to the conference room or offices, additional privileges are required.

 #### Open ID
-Its main responsibility is to provide the users identity, an extension of OAuth.
+The main responsibility of Open ID is to provide the users identity, an extension of OAuth.

 ## Section 2: API Security Concepts

-### OAuth Roles
+### OAuth Roles (Terms)
 1. User (Resource Owner)
 2. Device (User Agent)
 3. Application (Client)